gian-gg/sabot/docs/TRANSACTION_FLOW_SETUP.md

 Ensure all `NEXT_PUBLIC_*` variables are set in your hosting platform's dashboard.

+- Uses Broadcast Channels (no database replication needed)
+- Falls back to 5-second polling for reliability

 **4. Test Production Flow:**

 Use the same testing checklist as local development.